earth-system-radiation/rte-rrtmgp/doc/ford_site/rte-fortran-interface.md

 - Some classes have `get_ncol()` and `get_nlay()` methods to report the problem size
 - Some classes have `get_subset()` methods to extract values along the column dimension

+The listings below may not be exhaustive.
+To see the full listings use the links at the top of the page.
+There is a search bar in the top right.

+Return to the [Documentation overview] or the [reference overview].

+[Documentation overview]: ../../index.html
+[reference overview]: ../../reference.html

 <!---
 ## How to Read This Documentation